December 2, 2017

 The Purpose of the LACC Series is to provide a fun, competitive, family oriented off-road racing circuit for families to enjoy close to home.
 Careful consideration will be placed on picking the best venues in the state with a focus on providing several interesting spectator areas.

-Safety: A Certified EMT will be on site during events and general rescue routes laid out prior to the start of the event.
+Safety: Two Certified EMTs/Paramedics will be on site during events and general rescue routes laid out prior to the start of the event.
 A sweep (cleanup) of the course will be conducted after each event.

 ***Race Flyers will be posted within two weeks of the race, all the times will be posted on the flyers.
 Times may be subjected to change please read race flyers carefully***